 Nutrisystem conducted a trial of 161 people.
 Dieters lost 8.3 pounds in a month (compared with only 2.8 pounds on a self-directed weight loss diet).
 A second trial of 84 overweight adults lead to a weight loss of 11.6 pounds in the first month (compared with a 5.9 lb loss on the DASH diet).

-Nutrisystem will help you get back on track, but is not a permanent answer.
-After finishing your stint with Nutrisystem you still must learn to eat healthy.
+Nutrisystem will help you get back on track, but it is not a permanent answer.
+After finishing your Nutrisystem time, you must still learn to eat healthily.

 A typical day: